nv-morpheus/Morpheus/examples/gnn_fraud_detection_pipeline/README.md

 ## Requirements

-Prior to running the gnn fraud detection pipeline, additional requirements must be installed in to your conda environment.
+Prior to running the gnn fraud detection pipeline, additional requirements must be installed in to your Conda environment.
 A supplemental requirements file has been provided in this example directory.

 ```bash
 mamba env update -n ${CONDA_DEFAULT_ENV} -f examples/gnn_fraud_detection_pipeline/requirements.yml